ThreeMammals/Ocelot/docs/index.rst

 The primary features include :doc:`../features/configuration` and :doc:`../features/routing`.

 Additional tips for building Ocelot can be found in the **Building Ocelot** section.
-We adhere to a development process outlined in :doc:`../building/releaseprocess`.
+We adhere to a :doc:`../building/devprocess` outlined in :doc:`../building/releaseprocess`.

 .. admonition:: Table of Contents